IBIData/nos-forms-jquery/README.md

         top: false, // specifies the messages to be displayed on the top
         bottom: true  // specifies the messages to be displayed on the bottom },
-    submit: function (formdata, form) {
+    submit: function (formdata, form, evt) {
         // your submit function
-        // this will pass back the entered form data as a formatted json object and your form as a second argument },
+        // this will pass back the entered form data as a formatted json object, your form as a jQuery Object, and the original submit event
+    },
     init: function (form) {
         // fires after form is rendered